cyberofficial/CyberPatchMaker/docs/applier-guide.md

 ## Overview

 The applier tool safely applies binary patches to existing installations.
-It verifies the current version, creates backups, applies changes, and validates the result.
+It verifies the current version, creates selective backups of files being changed, applies modifications, and validates the result.

 ## Basic Usage